 The special assessments are allocated among assessable tax parcels according to a two tiered methodology pursuant to which a portion of the costs attributable to the City’s continual readiness to provide fire protections services will be shared equally among all tax parcels on a per parcel basis (Tier 2), and a portion of the remaining costs will be shared in accordance with the relative value of improvements for each parcel in the City as compared to the value of improvements for all parcels in the City (Tier 1).

-The Fiscal Year 2013-14 fire assessment for each tax parcel will equal the sum of (i) $0.90 per $1,000 of the value of improvements (not land value) attributed to the tax parcel by the county property appraiser (Tier 1) plus (ii) $71 per tax parcel (Tier 2).
-In addition, the 2013 fire assessment for each parcel will include any payment delinquency associated with that parcel from 2012.
+The Fiscal Year 2014-15 fire assessment for each tax parcel will be assessed a unit rate of $.80 per $1,000 of the value of improvements (not land value) attributed to the tax parcel by the county property appraiser (Tier 1) plus (ii) $80 per tax parcel (Tier 2).
+In addition, the 2014 fire assessment for each parcel will include any payment delinquency associated with that parcel from 2012.
 The dollar amount of the special assessment attributable to each tax parcel is available by clicking here or by visiting the offices of the City Clerk, located at City Hall, 201 Howell Avenue, Brooksville, Florida.

-The City does not intend to impose the fire assessment against schools, governmentally-owned property, churches or similarly owned parcels, or on submerged or other parcels determined to be exempted.
+The City does not intend to impose the fire assessment against schools or similarly owned parcels, or on submerged or other parcels determined to be exempted.
 The costs of these exemptions are to be paid from sources other than the special assessments.